Top 10 Best Characters in Tekken 7 (Updated)

 All punches and no kicks, Steve Fox may seem to be an odd character in this fighting game, but don’t mistake him as useless because he is far from that.
 The kick buttons for this guy serves as an ensemble of footwork for ducking, dodging and spinning to create awesome counterplay.
 He can quickly counterattack right after a defensive move with his quick jabs and hooks.
 Once you set him right, he can easily chain a combo to secure a victory.
 Just make sure to master him first because his moveset is also far from easy.

+Moving up a spot is Eliza.
 A well-rounded character, Eliza has a unique approach that holds her above the rest.
 She’s a female vampire who, like Akuma, had EX/Super bar that powers up some of her special attacks that can be strung into combos to deal massive damage.
 And if you fill up both bars, she’ll be able to access an extra Super ability.
 On top of these special attacks, she’s pretty quick and can outmaneuver and dish out a lot more combos than most of the roster.
 She’s also great at mixing it up from mid-close range all the while charging low players with ease.

 A deadly assassin and the mother of Steve Fox, Nina possesses not-so-powerful basic attacks but overcompensates this weakness with her superb agility and very flexible moveset.
 She can dish out devastating combos and counter enemies from any angle, making her a difficult character to play against if sidestepping is your approach.
 With the help of her unbreakable grab, she can also easily tear down enemies’ defences and deal damage.
 You can only effectively use her though, if you have a good grasp of her and her enemies’ moveset as timing is very crucial.
 Her combos are also not as easy to set, especially with that tricky dash cancel.

+Marshall Law now claims number 3.
 Law, along with Hwoarang, needs no introduction to fans.
 He’s one of the most popular characters in the franchise.
 And for good reason.
 If there’s a character whose speciality is speed and switching heights, it’s him.
 He’s modelled after Bruce Lee, after all.
 So his fighting style is very much badass.
 Switching between High, Low, and Mid attacks with ease makes him very hard to block.
 He can pull off big and powerful attacks as well as a chain of awesome combos that will have his opponents’ wishing they didn’t mess with him in the first place.
 Need I say more than he’s one tough cookie to crack?

+Moving down a spot is King.
 With his iconic jaguar mask, King returns as the only pro-wrestler in the latest instalment of the popular series.
 Which makes him one of the most unique among the game’s pool of characters and the top-rated Tekken 7 player.
 Like his animal mask, he is best played with an opportunistic playstyle rather than getting aggressive right off the bat.
 His attacks require him to be very close to his opponents, which can be very hard to do.
 Once you have closed the distance, however, you can start your throw chain that will eat through your opponent’s HP bar if not broken soon enough.
 And yes, breaking the combo is not that easy.

 Now that you know the top characters to play in Tekken 7, winning a fight will be relatively easier.
 Just make sure to pay attention to the strengths and flaws of your chosen character so you can handle the game well.